soheilpaper/dermatologist-ai/README.md

 Particularly, I share how I turned my many mistakes while designing the model into positive learning experiences!

 The Jupyter Notebook was run on [Google Colab](https://colab.research.google.com/) with GPU activated.

+## Multi-model statistics

+I also found very interesting to make some statisticts on multi-crop / multi-model scores.

+A picture is worth a thousand words!
+Here's the distributions of ROC AUC with respect to number of models:

+![Multi-model statistics][image8]

+This is interesting to see that __multi-model gives me ≃3.25% return over investment__... whereas multi-crop "only" gives ≃0.6%.

 ## Getting Started